nguigs/my28brains/README.md

 $ poetry install --no-root
 ```
 We use `--no-root` because we don't have a module named `my28brains`
-If you are on Mac, use `conda-osx-64.lock` instead.
+If you are on Mac, make and use `conda-osx-64.lock` instead.

 # Dev